wvanderp/Image-Insight/docs/Rules-for-tools.md

 You need to provide sample images and the expected output.

+All test images should have an appropriate license.
+If you do not have the right to use the image, you should not include it in the repository.
+The licensence, source and attribution of the images should be included in a text file with the same name as the image next to the image.

 ### Example

 Include a `tests` directory with sample images and a JSON file with expected outputs: